-Also, since Christmas we have stopped hiring DJs for most of our regular club nights and have moved all playing of music to internal staff.
+Also, since Christmas we have stopped hiring DIs for most of our regular club nights and have moved all playing of music to internal staff.
 My team (and myself) are all playing the music.
 By having this important area under internal-control - we are able to play music now at very appropriate levels.
 We often find that we are playing well under the Limiters effect.

 I really hope you see us making changes.
 If you have any ability to talk to any of the neighbours who have complained - please forward my most humble apologies for our behaviour in the first few months of us opening.
 We were not as experienced with our equipment as we now are.
 The old manager was here for 27 years and we have been here 3 months.
 We have a lot to learn, and are willing to learn everything necessary so that our neighbours can rely on us in being a sensible part of the community.
 The club has not been improved for many years and we are taking up the challenge in making it survive and prosper.
 We may slip up in the future - but we will take responsibility and not upset the balance in this area.
-For any problems - neighbours are welcome to call me on the challenge in this area.
-The community is the community of the challenge in this area.
-For any problems - neighbours are welcome to call me on the challenge in this area.
-The community is the challenge in this area.
-For any problems - neighbours are welcome to call me on the challenge in this area.
-The challenge in this area are taken any time.
-This will greatly help us to find the level we can operate at as well.
+For any problems - neighbours are welcome to call me on the level we can operate at as well.